dale-wilson/HighQueue/README.md

 Absolute performance numbers are notoriously difficult to measure accurately.
 The results vary widely from machine to machine.

-That being said, tests on an Intel(R) Core(TM) i7-4790 CPU @3.60GHz [8 cores] with one producer and one consumer show sustained throughput is around 18 million messages/second.
-This translates to between 50 and 60 nanoseconds per message delivery.
+That being said, tests on an Intel(R) Core(TM) i7-4790 CPU @3.60GHz [8 cores] with one producer and one consumer show sustained throughput is around 16.6 million messages/second.
+This translates to around 60 nanoseconds per message delivery.
 It can sustain this rate up to 6 producers and one consumer.
 Beyond that the threads start competing with the operating system (Win7) and with each other for the available cores and throughput starts to drop.
 [With 8 producers + 1 consumer + Windows a message is delivered to the consumer thread every 145 nanoseconds.]